theodoreyong9/AIWA/README.md

   guard) and added Appendix H.9 documenting both phases' evidence.
 7 new tests (4 + 2 + 1 across the new files; **this completes all 5 phases
   of the Conservation development plan**).
 62 JS / 51 Rust tests total.
+- **Diagnosed and fixed a real live-deployment bug**, not a local one: the deployed page was stuck on "Initializing…" with an empty table.
+  Checked the actual repo content directly (`raw.githubusercontent.com/theodoreyong9/AIWA/main/...`, HTTP status per file) rather than guessing — `public/js/core/wasm-ledger-adapter.js` was returning 404. `ledger-bridge.js` statically imports it; a failed static import breaks the whole module graph before `main()` ever runs, so no exception ever reaches its `.catch()` — the page just hangs on its initial text, silently, which is why the console showed nothing informative.
+Root cause: the file didn't make it into the repo when delivered as an individual download in an earlier turn.
+- **Rebuilt the app demo (`main.js`/`index.html`) around the whitepaper's actual central claim** instead of a generic single-domain balance
+  table: two independent domains, Earth and Mars, each with their own `EventDag`.
+Partitioned is the UI's *default* state, not an error state. `Commit` / `Claim reward` make §10's "reward requires elapsed cadence epochs, never instant" visible as an interaction, not just a formula. `Reconcile` merges both domains' full histories and then *checks* — logs pass/fail, doesn't just assert — that both replicas converge to an identical view, which is §9's determinism claim exercised live rather than only tested in CI. `tests/main-demo.test.mjs` rewritten to pin this scenario (Earth=20, Mars=10, converges to `{earth:20, mars:10}`, 7 events both sides).
+65 JS / 51 Rust tests total.